 Because of its process, PRP therapy is considered autologous, which means that it’s a substance that comes directly from your body.
 This reduces the risk of an adverse effect like an allergic reaction, compared to other injectable treatments.
 Patients who undergo PRP treatment also experience minimal pain and need little to no downtime after their injection.

 Depending on the severity of your condition, it can take several PRP injections before noticing changes to your inflammation and pain triggers.
-Schedule an appointment with our specialists at Metro Pain and Vein Centers to learn more about how receiving PRP injections can affect your chronic pain.
+Schedule an appointment with our specialists at Metro Pain Centers to learn more about how receiving PRP injections can affect your chronic pain.

 Rather than temporary pain relief solutions that only treat the symptom or the pain, PRP therapy treats the root cause of the pain with a minimally-invasive procedure.
 It provides lasting results for patients with chronic pain caused by damaged tissues, as the healing process can reduce the pain experienced.
 It can take as little as three injections scheduled within six weeks to feel the difference, though some patients report a noticeable change in their pain management plan after just one or two injections.

-At Metro Pain and Vein Centers, our PRP therapy is a low-risk, minimally invasive procedure that provides long-term results.
+At Metro Pain Centers, our PRP therapy is a low-risk, minimally invasive procedure that provides long-term results.
 By regenerating damaged tissue, we can stop your condition from getting worse or needing more drastic surgical procedures to treat your condition.

 A: PRP is a suitable treatment for conditions that are caused by damaged tissue from injury, overuse, or wear.
 Some examples include sports injuries, osteoarthritis, back and neck pain, tendonitis, tennis elbow, tendon injuries, pulled muscles, rotator cuff injuries, bursitis, and more.
-Schedule an appointment at Metro Pain and Vein Centers to have a physician determine if PRP is a good addition to your custom treatment plan.
+Schedule an appointment at Metro Pain Centers to have a physician determine if PRP is a good addition to your custom treatment plan.

 A: PRP is autologous, meaning the plasma comes from your own body.
 Compared to other injectable treatments, this means that the risk of allergic reactions is much lower.
 However, expect minor side effects like bruising and inflammation at the injection site, which is a common side effect for all types of injectables.